Rancher

 cluster.provisioning.cattle.io "oxide-k8s-cluster" deleted

-3. Delete the Oxide instance running Rancher.
+3. Delete the cloud credential.